apiato/documentation/docs/main-components/routes.md

 ### Rules {#rules}

-- The API Routes files MUST be named according to their API's versions, exposure and functionality.
+- API Route files MUST be named according to their API's versions, exposure and functionality.
 Example `CreateOrder.v1.public.php`, `FulfillOrder.v2.public.php`, `CancelOrder.v1.private.php`...

-- Web Routes files are pretty similar to API web files but they can be named anything.
+- Web Route files are pretty similar to API web files, but they can be named anything.

 ### Folder Structure {#folder-structure}